-People who should not handle this product:
+People who should not handle MATRIX®:

-- Women who are or suspect they are pregnant - 2.
-Anyone with thrombophlebitis or thromboembolic disorders or with a history of these events. - 3.
-Anyone with cerebral-vascular or coronary-artery disease. - 4.
-Women with known or suspected carcinoma of the breast. - People with known or suspected estrogen-dependent neoplasia. - 6.
-Women with undiagnosed vaginal bleeding. - 7.
-People with benign or malignant tumors which developed during the use of oral contraceptives or other estrogen containing products.
-8. Anyone with liver dysfunction or disease.
-Accidental exposure: Altrenogest is readily absorbed from contact with the skin.
-In addition, this oil based product can penetrate porous gloves.
-Altrenogest should not penetrate intact vinyl, neoprene or nitrile protective gloves; however, if there is leakage (i.e., pinhole, spillage, etc.) the contaminated area covered by such occlusive materials may have increased absorption.
-DO NOT USE LATEX GLOVES
+- Women who are or may be pregnant. - 2.
+Anyone with blood clots or clotting disorders, or with a history of these events.
+3. Anyone with a history of heart disease or stroke. - 4.
+Women with known or suspected breast cancer. - 5.
+People with known or suspected estrogen-dependent cancer.
+Women with vaginal bleeding of unknown cause. - 7.
+People with tumors which developed during the use of oral contraceptives or other - estrogen-containing products.
+8. Anyone with liver dysfunction or disease. - Based on known effects of long-term progestin use in humans.